 • Smooth and controlled casting motion: Avoid jerky or hurried movements.
 Instead, focus on a smooth and controlled casting motion, following through with your arm and rod to achieve maximum distance.

-See also Mastering the Art of Surf Fishing Bait: Pro Tips for Success
+See also How to Master the Art of Surf Fishing Catch and Release

 Adjusting For Wind And Wave Conditions